nahK994/beginner-bytes/README.md

-# Beginner Bytes 🍪
+# Let's Go 🚀

-Welcome to **Beginner Bytes** - This collection is built to help my favorite co-adventurer (a.k.a my wife ❤️) to explore the basics, maybe even laugh at a bug or two.
+Welcome to **Let's Go** - This collection is built to help my favorite co-adventurer (a.k.a my wife ❤️) to explore the basics, 🧩 solve puzzles, and maybe even laugh at a bug 🐛 or two!

 ---